usnistgov/pf-recommended-practices/pf-recommended-practices/bp-guide-gh/ch1-model-formulation.md

 scientific and engineering applications.

 * Non-dimensionalization
-  * It gets MUCH harder with coupled physics, so be careful
+  * It gets MUCH harder with coupled physics, so be careful!

 ## References